 3. Refrigerant Leak

 4. Damaged Electrical Components

-5. Evaporator and Condenser Coils
+5. Damage to Either the Evaporator or Condenser Coils

-6. Drainage Issues
+6. Issues with the Drainage

 - Drain pan, which collects, and drains condensed water.
 Replacement: $250–$575